 Increased Energy and Alertness

 Because cocaine is a stimulant, using it can lead to an immediate increase in energy levels and alertness.
-Because of this, cocaine users can sometimes feel mentally sharper.
-This can also cause some people to become hyperactive, restless, or jittery.
+Cocaine users can sometimes feel mentally sharper after taking the drug, causing some people to become hyperactive, restless, or jittery.

 The use of cocaine can also cause some people to become more talkative and sociable.
 This can make people who are high on cocaine more outgoing.